bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Did it really matter though?
 The girl had tried to kill him for weeks, and now he was... caged in the iron bands, and she could toy with him.
 An arrow sounded like a quick death right now.
-But it was interesting company he had found himself in, and right now he didn't know who of the three was the most dangerous to him.
+But it was interesting company he had found himself in, and right now he didn't know who of the three was the most danger to him.

 The human snapped his finger, and the seal of Adrex' mouth and neck withdrew, allowing him to speak again.
 Watering his mouth and teeth, he repeated his answer: